BrewhouseTeam/brewhouseteam.github.io/_posts/2015-04-22-fixing-a-slow-rails-development-server.md

 ![Response time for 1 worker](/images/posts/2015/apr/perf-chart-1-worker.png)

-## What about that memory leak?
+## Less code reloads = less memory leaks

-Those fixes mitigated the memory leak that was slowing down Garbage Collection.
-After 250 requests, it would take about 30 seconds to serve a page and its assets -- the fixes we introduced brought that number down to 2 seconds. **15x faster!**
+After 250 requests, it would take about 30 seconds to serve a page and the web server would take about 1gb of memory.
+The fixes we introduced which prevent unecessary code reloads helped mitigate the memory leak.
+After 250 requests, it would only take 2 seconds to serve a page. **15x faster!**

 ![Chart response time after 250 requests](/images/posts/2015/apr/perf-chart-250-requests.png)